mamei16/LLM_Web_search/README.md

 command.
 Once the command has been found in the model output using a regular expression, [duckduckgo-search](https://pypi.org/project/duckduckgo-search/) is used to search the web and return a number of result pages.
-Finally, an ensemble of LangChain's [Contextual compression](https://python.langchain.com/docs/modules/data_connection/retrievers/contextual_compression/) and
+Finally, an ensemble of a dense embedding model and
 [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) (Or alternatively, [SPLADE](https://github.com/naver/splade))
 is used to extract the relevant parts (if any) of each web page in the search results and the results are appended to the model's output.